Click for the solution. Only click if you are struggling or are out of time.

 file_path_id

-column, list what is similar in the user ID between rows and what is different. - Discuss and verbally describe (in English, not regex) what text pattern you might use to extract the user ID.
+column, list what is similar in the user ID between rows and what is different.user

 to find one possible character of the several between the brackets.
 E.g. [12]